Sapphire, the Birthstone for September

 The Ultimate Birthstone Guide

-“If you were born in September, your month’s birthstone is September.
+“If you were born in September, your month’s birthstone is Sapphire.

 If you didn’t already know, there are some months that have multiple birthstones, whereas some only have one.
 Traditional birthstones are gemstones that were most commonly associated with its respective month in the early 20th century and even beyond, with Ancient Greek and Roman philosophers associating these gemstones with the star signs.
 Those that are more commonly known in this day and age are the modern birthstones, which were officially named by the Jewelers of America in the 1950’s.